rupeshtr78/raftleader/README.md

 # Raft leader election process in Hyperledger Fabric.

-In this article we try to understand the how to election process in raft works by deploying Fabric samples first network using with raft ordering service.
+In this article we will explore how the leader election process in raft works by deploying Fabric samples first network using with raft ordering service.

 ```bash
 cd first-network